Chapter 3: Crocodile

 The three other men stood looking on with blank emotionless expressions.
-Still standing alongside the grass fence of the kitchen and laundry the girls were also uneasy silent observers.
+Still standing alongside the grass fence of the kitchen and laundry the other girls were also uneasy silent observers.

-Without looking up I spoke soft instructions to the three men.
+Without looking up I issued soft instructions to the three men.
 They must ready the old Land Cruiser I said.
 Check its oil and water, and if necessary take out a fresh barrel from the storeroom and with the hand pump transfer 40 liters into its tank.
 That should easily get them to Mumbwa and back.
 Also to pull one of the mattresses out of the storeroom and lay it on the cruisers open back bed.

 I waited to see if I had broken Kings’ restricting hold over the two others.

 They turned and moved away.
 Then, with a sullen look on his face Kings followed them across to the sheds.